-All audits are performed by an independent third-party auditing firm, which is qualified to do sustainable agriculture auditing of farm records, perform site visits, and issue a certification recommendation based on an applicant's compliance with LODI RULES standards and policies.
-Protected Harvest has contracted with Muser Consulting to ensure quality and consistency in the auditing process.
+All audits are performed by an independent third-party auditing firm, which is qualified to do sustainable agriculture auditing of farm records, perform site visits, and provide feedback on grower certification based on an applicant's compliance with LODI RULES standards and policies.
+Protected Harvest has contracted the third-party auditing firm Muser Consulting to ensure quality and consistency in the auditing process.
 As a third-party auditing firm, Muser Consulting is independent, capable, and qualified to conduct scheduled inspections of LODI RULES-enrolled vineyards.
 Muser Consulting is responsible for record review, scheduling and conducting on-site audits, and providing recommendations for certification to Protected Harvest.

-Final certification decisions are made by Protected Harvest after review of the auditor's recommendation and report.
+Final certification decisions are made by Protected Harvest after review of the auditor's feedback delivered in the form of a summary report.
 Certificates are issued by Protected Harvest.